Footpath veggie wicking beds

 - Environmental benefit: reduction in CO2 emissions

-The fourth project is a bicycle sculpture on the wall of the Hub building.
+A bicycle sculpture on the wall of the Hub building is another project of The Hub Foundation.
 This promotes bikes in an artistic way.
 It was developed with the assistance of a local sculptor.

 The Hub Foundation has organised successful Ride to Work Brekkies for the last three years, to coincide with National Ride to Work Day.
 These events have been much enjoyed by cycling enthusiasts and cycling ‘newbies’ alike and have helped to promote cycling in and around Castlemaine.
 The Hub Foundation held the third Ride to Work Brekkie on the 12th of October 2016 in Castlemaine – take a look at the photo gallery.